SCpDev/roll_up_token/README.md

    * `R` - Public point for EdDSA signature
    * `s` - Scalar for EdDSA signature (254bit in $\mathbb{F}_p$)

-The SNARK then constrains the coordinator to processing these transactions in the following way:
+The Zero Knowledge then constrains the coordinator to processing these transactions in the following way:

 1. Prove that the leaf at the `from` index has a certain public key in the `account_tree`, using a `from_merkle_proof`
 2. Prove that that public key matches the signature of the transaction